Fabrics I Love to Stitch

 Canvas (think: tote bags) - "Canvas" can be all different things, but I'm referring here to your basic, unbleached, tough tote bag.
 The same fabric also doubles for barista aprons.
 It's just too hard on my delicate digits.

 Using a thinner needle or finer thread can make any of these unloved-by-me fabrics easier to work on.
 But for the way I embroider and the look I like to achieve, these just aren't my first fabric choices.
-If you are totally determined to work on something that's tough to stitch, you'll probably want a thimble or one of these thingies.
+If you are totally determined to work on something that's tough to stitch, you'll probably want a thimble or a "needle grabber" (a rubber disc that you pinch around your needle to hold it more securely so it doesn't slip through your fingers as you tug away).

-All textiles that I produce and sell are locally made with 100% cotton, evenweave that is durable and easy-to-stitch.
-I chose (after lots of research, test stitching and changes) what I thought would be the best fabric for the job, and then started making stuff for you to stitch out of it.
-It looks like this up close.
+The textiles that I produce and sell are locally made whenever possible, with 100% cotton (unless stated otherwise), evenweave that is durable and easy-to-stitch.
+I chose (after lots of research, test stitching and changes) what I thought would be the best fabrics for the job!

 Oh, and I also keep a flossed needle in my wallet any time I come across fabric in the wild and want to test it out before buying.